Patent costs in 2026 explained

 Patent costs vary because different types of protection require different levels of legal, technical and strategic work.

-A provisional application is usually far less expensive than a full utility patent, while highly technical inventions often require more drafting, more claims and longer prosecution.
-International filings increase costs further once local attorneys, translations and renewals enter the picture.
+A provisional application is cheaper than a utility patent, while complex inventions need more drafting, claims, and prosecution.
+International filings raise costs further due to local attorneys, translations, and renewals.

 The filing approach matters too.
-Some inventors choose a DIY route to reduce patent attorney cost, while others prefer flat fee patent filing or fixed price patent services for more predictable budgeting.
+Some inventors use DIY to cut costs, while others choose flat fee or fixed price services for predictable budgeting.

-That’s why the cost to patent an idea can range from a few hundred dollars to well over $25,000 depending on the invention and filing strategy.
+That’s why patent costs can range from a few hundred dollars to over $25,000 depending on the invention and filing strategy.

 Average patent costs